With every passing day, new diets keep coming out, with each one promising greater results in a short period of time.

 As of June of last year, the FDA officially banned the use of trans fats in food manufacturing.
-Unfortunately, products that have already been manufactured with the ingredients can still be distributed until January of 2020 (2).
+Unfortunately, products that have already been manufactured with the ingredients can still be distributed until January 2020 (2).

-The verdict on saturated fats is still out for some, yet there is a general consensus among the diets that trans fats are a big no-no. Trans fats are hydrogenated vegetable oils that are created for the purpose of lengthening the shelf life of processed goods.
+The verdict on saturated fats is still out for some, yet there is a consensus among diets that trans fats are a big no-no. Trans fats are hydrogenated vegetable oils that are created for the purpose of lengthening the shelf life of processed goods.
 Unfortunately, their effect on human health has been so severe that they’ve actually been banned from a few countries.

 Due to their highly-inflammatory effects on the body, trans fats have been linked to an increased risk of heart disease and, as we know, heart health is a number one priority for any healthy diet (3).